-Unlike brochures (that are marketing tools) or ebooks (that are topic-oriented content), whitepapers are factual documents that businesses may like to publish from time to time for stakeholders to obtain important information.
+Unlike brochures or ebooks, whitepapers are factual documents that businesses may like to publish for stakeholders to obtain important information.
 Whitepapers create a sense of business transparency, credibility, and thought-leadership.

 Many whitepapers are designed for business-to-business (B2B) marketing-support purposes.
-For instance, a business selling an office product might like to publish a whitepaper solely on the technology used in the product, if they feel that their customers may want to know more about this.
+For instance, a business might like to publish a whitepaper solely on the technology used in their product, if they feel their customers may want to know more about this.

 “Whitepapers” serve as authoritative guides or reports that tackle complex issues within a specific industry.
 They offer a deep dive into a subject, providing a rich mix of data, insights, and expert commentary.
 For brands, whitepapers can serve multiple functions, from thought leadership to lead generation.

 The in-depth nature of the content establishes the brand as a knowledgeable and trustworthy authority in the field, which can drive customer engagement and foster brand loyalty.